PowerShell/Community-Blog/Posts/2021/03/Caps-lock-ToUpper.md

 ## Strings are Immutable in .NET

-In .NET, and PowerShell, you can't actually change a System.String in memory after you define it.
+In .NET and PowerShell, a string is immutable
+Once created, you can't change a System.String in memory after you define it.

-A string is considered immutable.
-When you change any string, NET creates an all-new string (with your changes) and marks the older string as out of scope and available for garbage collection.
+If you assign a string variable a new value (the old value plus a character), .NET creates an all-new string with same name) and marks the older string as out of scope and available for garbage collection.
 This is generally not an issue in cases such as wanting to ensure user input is all upper-case.

-But if you have a script that makes a very large number of changes to a `System.String` object, you could encounter performance issues.
+But if you have a script that makes a very large number of changes to any `System.String` object, you could encounter performance issues.
-In such cases, you can use the .NET `System.Text.StringBuilder` class which represents a mutable string of characters.
+In such cases, you can use the .NET `System.Text.StringBuilder` class representaing mutable string of characters.
+This class can provide significant performance gains in such scenarios.
 For more information on the `StringBuilder` class, see [StringBuilder Class documentation page](https://docs.microsoft.com/en-us/dotnet/api/system.text.stringbuilder)
 I plan to do another blog post on the differences.

 ## Strings and Methods

 .NET strings also have other methods, including **ToLower()** that change a string to all lower case.
-You can always discover the methods of a string (or any other variable type) by piping the variable to `Get-Member`.
+You can always discover the available methods of a string (or any other variable type) by piping the variable to `Get-Member`.
 Like this:

 ```powershell-console